bahmoudd/arch-install-guide/README.md

 `base-devel` is software for development purposes only, such as GCC or G++.\
 `linux`, `linux-headers` and `linux-firmware` are the kernel, which, together, act as the middleman between the software on your computer and the hardware on your computer.\
 `mtools` allows the user to access MS-DOS disks.\
-`dosfstools` allows the user to format MS-DOS disks./ `networkmanager` allows the user to connect to the internet.\
+`dosfstools` allows the user to format MS-DOS disks.\
+`networkmanager` allows the user to connect to the internet.\

 If you're connected to the internet through a Mobile Broadband Modem, append the below packages to your command: